My-UofE/ECM1410-workshop-04-instructions/README.md

+## ECM1410 Workshop 04 Instructions

+Please accept the GitHub classroom Workshop 4 assignment from the ECM1410 ELE page, and open the repository in GitHub CodeSpaces.

 You should find you have files `RectangleApp.java` and `Rectangle.java` in your working folder.
 Open the files and check you can understand the code.

-Compile the files in the terminal:
+Compile the files in the terminal using:

 ```
 javac RectangleApp.java